Contact Student Support: 9553 8140

 The Chaplains are available to provide positive support, life skills and leadership to the students and their families as well as the staff at Comet Bay College.
 The aim is to create and support a positive school culture through pastoral care and involvement in school initiatives.

 Comet Bay College is aware of the unique educational needs of students whose parents work within the Australian Defence Force due in part to their mobile lifestyle and long absences of a parent due to deployment and training.
-As a result, funding has been secured through the Defence Community Organisation for the implementation of the Defence Transition Mentor Program.
+As a result, funding has been secured through the Defence Community Organisation for the implementation of the Defence in Schools Mentor Program.

 Collaborating and working in partnership with the teachers and school community to incorporate culturally inclusive learning programs.